“I’m the only one who feels this way.”

 If you’ve been suffering in silence, it may be time to talk to a professional.
-Ask your health care provider for a referral or consult the American Psychological Association (APA) website (http/www.locator.apa.org) to find a competent, licensed counselor.
-You can join us here on this website as we explore ways to heal and deal with anxiety.
+Ask your health care provider for a referral or consult the American Psychological Association (APA) website (http/www.locator.apa.org) to find a competent, licensed mental health counselor.
+You can join us here on this website as we explore ways to heal and deal with stress and anxiety.
 We’re going to talk about what works here and focus on all the positive changes we can make together.

 “There’s nothing I can to do make things better.”

 There are literally hundreds of simple to do things you can do to ease your anxiety.
 We’re going to be sharing some of these here.
 Stay tuned.

 “My anxiety is just like everyone else’s.”

 Everyone’s anxiety looks a little different.
 There may be different causes, triggers, symptoms and different ways of treating anxiety.
 What works for you may not work for someone else, and vice versa.
 Part of the work ahead is to try as many different techniques as necessary to find what heals your anxiety.

 “If I take medication for my anxiety, I’m weak-willed and lazy and may even end up gaining weight, feeling worse and addicted.”